blake-whittington/sleep-analysis/README.md

 # "How Not To Put a Nation To Sleep" Repository 2022

-Collaborators: Blake Whittington & ghGabriele Spiridaviciute\
+Collaborators: Blake Whittington & Gabriele Spiridaviciute\

 Language:
 Python (3.9.7)